-Youth Summer Hiring in Marion and Polk CountiesAugust 15, 2017 The summer break from school has traditionally meant a summer job for the youth in the Salem metro area (Marion and Polk counties).
-However, in recent decades, the share of teens and young adults seeking summer jobs has decreased.
+Youth Summer Hiring in Marion and Polk CountiesNovember 19, 2019 The summer break from school has traditionally meant a summer job for the youth in the Salem metro area (Marion and Polk counties).
+However, in recent decades the share of teens and young adults seeking summer jobs has decreased.
 Many teens are passing on early work experience opportunities to focus on formal education and other activities during the summer.
-A few years back coming out of the recent recession, youth struggled to find employment as they had to compete with older adults seeking employment.
-Typically, an adult has more experience and fewer restrictions on the hours one is available to work compared with younger job seekers.
+Coming out of the last recession, youth struggled to find employment as they had to compete with older adults seeking employment.
+Typically, an adult has more experience and fewer restrictions on the hours they are available to work compared with younger job seekers.

 In terms of the numbers, peak hiring of youth for summer jobs occurred in 1996, when nearly 17,000 were hired in the Salem metro area.
-In 2012, summer youth hiring hit a low point – less than 9,000 youth were hired that summer.
-Youth hiring has bounced back slightly since 2012.
-In the summer of 2016, nearly 9,800 youth were hired.
+The low point for summer youth hiring came in 2012; fewer than 9,000 youth were hired that summer.
+Youth hiring has bounced back slightly since 2012; last summer in 2018 nearly 11,000 youth were hired.

 The industries that Salem metro area youth work in have shifted significantly over the past 25 years.
 Agriculture and food processing are two large and important industries in the Salem area, and we see that reflected in youth summer hiring.
 In 1991, more than one out of four or 26 percent of the youth hired during the summer worked in Salem’s manufacturing sector, many within food manufacturing.
-In 2016, only 12 percent of Salem’s youth hired that summer worked in manufacturing.
-Although that is a dramatic decline compared to 1991, Salem area manufacturers still hire a larger share of youth compared to the state as a whole.
-Statewide, less than 6 percent of Oregon’s youth hired in the summer of 2016 worked in manufacturing.
+In 2018, only 11 percent of Salem’s youth hired that summer worked in manufacturing.
+Although that is a dramatic decline compared with 1991, Salem area manufacturers still hire a larger share of youth compared with the state as a whole.
+Statewide, less than 6 percent of Oregon’s youth hired in the summer of 2018 worked in manufacturing.

-Summer youth hires have been fairly flat the last four years in the Salem metro area.
-In 2017, Salem’s labor market has become very tight as the area experiences a historically low unemployment rate.
-It will be interesting to see if the tight labor market encourages a higher number of youth in Marion and Polk counties to find a summer job.
-We will have to wait until 2018 for data to be available to see how things panned out in the summer of 2017 for youth hiring in the Salem area.
+Summer youth hires have been fairly flat over the last four years in the Salem metro area.
+In 2019, Salem’s labor market has remained very tight as the area experiences a historically low unemployment rate.
+It will be interesting to see if the tight labor market this summer encouraged a higher number of youth in Marion and Polk counties to find a summer job.
+We will have to wait until 2020 for data to be available to see how things panned out in the summer of 2019 for youth hiring in the Salem area.